alexirpan/alexirpan.github.io/_posts/2021-10-25-invent-everything.markdown

 The main reason I like this book a lot is that it's very, very reductionist.
 That necessarily falls from the premise, but it makes it easy to trace the links between technological innovation.
 Steam engines rely on precision engineering to make airtight pistons.
 That requires knowing how to make steel, and a standard set of units for manufacturing.
-Steel requires knowing how to smelt iron, and that requires charcoal.
+Steel requires knowing how to smelt iron, and that requires kilns.
+Getting a kiln to high enough temperature needs brick, and bricks need charcoal (again, to reach high enough temperature).
-Sure, there are a lot of details to handle for getting the raw materials, and convincing people to help you, but having the road map to the core of the Industrial Revolution is a big deal, and in reality it took millenia to get from charcoal to steam.
+There are a lot of details to handle for getting the raw materials, and convincing people to help you, but having the road map to the core of the Industrial Revolution is a big deal, and in reality it took millenia to get from charcoal to steam.